 2. Establish a Deadline for Data Collection

 The process of creating a strategy for data collection can now begin.
 We should set a deadline for our data collection at the outset of our planning phase.
-Some forms of data we might want to continuously collect.
-We might want to build up a technique for tracking transactional data and website visitor statistics over the long term, for instance.
+Some forms of data we might want to collect continuously.
+For instance, we might want to build up a technique for tracking transactional data and website visitor statistics over the long term.
 However, we will track the data throughout a certain time frame if we are tracking it for a particular campaign.
-In these situations, we will have a schedule for when we will begin and finish gathering data.
+In these situations, we will have a schedule for beginning and finishing gathering data.

 3. Select a Data Collection Approach

-We will select the data collection technique that will serve as the foundation of our data gathering plan at this stage.
-We must take into account the type of information that we wish to gather, the time period during which we will receive it, and the other factors we decide on to choose the best gathering strategy.
+At this stage, we will select the data collection technique to serve as the foundation of our data-gathering plan.
+We must consider the type of information we wish to gather, the period we will receive it, and the other factors we decide on when choosing the best gathering strategy.

 4. Gather Information